Giant otter: Hunting and diet

 The giant otter is an apex predator, and its population status reflects the overall health of riverine ecosystems.
 It feeds mainly on fish, including cichlids, perch, characins (such as piranha), and catfish.
 One full-year study of giant otter scats in Amazonian Brazil found fish present in all fecal samples.
 Fish from the order Perciformes, particularly cichlids and perch, were seen in 97% of scats, and Characiformes, such as characins, in 86%.
-Fish remains were of medium-sized species that seem to prefer relatively shallow water, to the advantage of the probably visually oriented giant otter.
+Fish remains were of medium-sized species that seem to prefer relatively shallow water, to the advantage of the visually oriented giant otter.
 Prey species found were also sedentary, generally swimming only short distances, which may aid the giant otter in predation.
 Hunting in shallow water has also been found to be more rewarding, with water depth less than 0.6 m having the highest success rate.
 The giant otter seems to be opportunistic, taking whatever species are most locally abundant.
-If fish are unavailable, it will also take crabs, snakes, and even small caimans and anacondas.
+If fish are unavailable, it will also take crabs, other crustaceans, snakes, and even small caimans and anacondas.

 The species can hunt singly, in pairs, and in groups, relying on sharp eyesight to locate prey.
 In some cases, supposed cooperative hunting may be incidental, a result of group members fishing individually in close proximity; truly coordinated hunting may only occur where the prey cannot be taken by a single giant otter, such as with small anacondas and juvenile black caiman.
 The giant otter seems to prefer prey fish that are generally immobile on river bottoms in clear water.
 Prey chase is rapid and tumultuous, with lunges and twists through the shallows and few missed targets.
 The otter can attack from both above and below, swiveling at the last instant to clamp the prey in its jaws.
 Giant otters catch their own food and consume it immediately; they grasp the fish firmly between the forepaws and begin eating noisily at the head.
 Carter and Rosas have found captive adult animals consume around 10% of their body weight daily—about 3 kg, in keeping with findings in the wild.